markbarnes/sermon-browser/readme.txt

 14. Active [community support fourm](http://www.sermonbrowser.com/forum/).
 15. English, German, Portugese Brazilian, Romanian, Russian and Spanish translations included.

 == Installation ==

-1. Download the plugin, and unzip it.
+= Install the plugin in one of two ways: =
+* In your WordPress admin panel, go to Plugins, Add New.
+Search for "sermon browser".
+Find "Sermon Browser" by Mark Barnes, and click "Install Now".

+	or

-2. Place the sermon-browser folder in your wp-content/plugins folder and upload it to your website.
+* [Download the plugin](https://wordpress.org/plugins/sermon-browser/), unzip it, and upload it to your website, placing the sermon-browser folder in your wp-content/plugins folder.

+= After you have installed the plugin: =
-3. Activate the plugin from the plugins tab of your Wordpress admin.
+1. Activate the plugin from the plugins tab of your Wordpress admin.
-4. You may have to change the permissions the upload folder (by default `wp-content/uploads/sermons`).
+2. You may have to change the permissions the upload folder (by default `wp-content/uploads/sermons`).
 See the FAQ for more details.
-5. Create a Wordpress page with the text `[sermons]`.
+3. Create a Wordpress page with the text `[sermons]`.
 The plugin will display your sermons on this page.
-6. You can also display sermons (filtered according to your criteria) on additional pages or posts by using **shortcodes**.
+4. You can also display sermons (filtered according to your criteria) on additional pages or posts by using **shortcodes**.
 See the Customisation page for more details.

-#### Installation in Wordpress MU
+= Installation in Wordpress MU =
 1. Download the plugin, and unzip it.
 2. Place the contents of the sermon-browser folder in your wp-content/mu-plugins folder and upload it to your website.
 3. The plugin will be automatically activated and available for each user.

 == Frequently Asked Questions ==

-#### I've activated the plugin, and entered in a few sermons, but they are not showing up to my website users.
-Where are they? ####
-SermonBrowser only displays your sermons where you choose.
+= I've activated the plugin, and entered in a few sermons, but they are not showing up to my website users.
+Where are they? = SermonBrowser only displays your sermons where you choose.
 You need to create the page/post where you want the sermons to appear (or edit an existing one), and add [sermons] to the page/post.
 You can also add some explantory text if you wish.
 If you do so, the text will appear on all your sermons pages.
 If you want your text to only appear on the list of sermons, not on individual sermon pages, you need to edit the SermonBrowser templates (see customisation).

-#### What does the error message "Error: The upload folder is not writeable.
-You need to CHMOD the folder to 666 or 777." mean? ####
+= What does the error message "Error: The upload folder is not writeable.
+You need to CHMOD the folder to 666 or 777." mean? =
 SermonBrowser tries to set the correct permissions on your folders for you, but sometimes restrictions mean that you have to do it yourself.
 You need to make sure that SermonBrowser is able to write to your sermons upload folder (usually `/wp-content/uploads/sermons/`).
 [This tutorial](http://samdevol.com/wordpress-troubleshooting-permissions-chmod-and-paths-oh-my/) explains how to use the free FileZilla FTP software to do this.

-#### SermonBrowser spends a long time attempting to upload files, but the file is never uploaded.
-What's happening? ####
-The most likely cause is that you're reaching either the maximum filesize that can be uploaded, or the maximum time a PHP script can run for.
-[Editing your php.ini](http://articles.techrepublic.com.com/5100-10878_11-5272345.html) may help overcome these problems - but if you're on shared hosting, it's possible your host has set maximum limits you cannot change.
+= SermonBrowser spends a long time attempting to upload files, but the file is never uploaded.
+What's happening? = The most likely cause is that you're reaching either the maximum filesize that can be uploaded, or the maximum time a PHP script can run for.
+[Editing your php.ini](http://www.techrepublic.com/article/a-tour-of-the-phpini-configuration-file-part-2/5272345) may help overcome these problems - but if you're on shared hosting, it's possible your host has set maximum limits you cannot change.
 If that's the case, you should upload your files via FTP.
 This is generally a better option than using your browser, particularly if you have several files to upload.
 If you do edit your php.ini file, these settings should be adequate:

 `file_uploads = On
 upload_max_filesize = 15M